openstack/python-keystoneclient/README.rst

                             Defaults to env[OS_REGION_NAME]
       --os-identity-api-version <identity-api-version>
                             Defaults to env[OS_IDENTITY_API_VERSION] or 2.0
+      --os-token <service-token>
+                            Defaults to env[OS_SERVICE_TOKEN]
+      --os-endpoint <service-endpoint>
+                            Defaults to env[OS_SERVICE_ENDPOINT]
+      --os-cacert <ca-certificate>
+                            Defaults to env[OS_CACERT]
+      --os-cert <certificate>
+                            Defaults to env[OS_CERT]
+      --os-key <key>        Defaults to env[OS_KEY]
+      --insecure            Explicitly allow keystoneclient to perform "insecure" SSL (https) requests.
+The server's certificate will not be verified against any certificate authorities.
+                            This option should be used with caution.
       --token <service-token>
-                            Defaults to env[SERVICE_TOKEN]
+                            Deprecated. use --os-token
       --endpoint <service-endpoint>
-                            Defaults to env[SERVICE_ENDPOINT]
+                            Deprecated. use --os-endpoint

     See "keystone help COMMAND" for help on a specific command.